-It’s safe to say Fuel Your Life has been doing quite well over the last 12 months, for starters we took home two national awards; the Optus MyBusiness Award for Health Service Business of the Year as well as Best Health Improvement Services Business award at the Australian Small Business Champion Awards.
+It’s safe to say Fuel Your Life has had quite an amount of success over the last 12 months.
+For starters we took home two national awards; the Optus MyBusiness Award for Health Service Business of the Year as well as Best Health Improvement Services Business award at the Australian Small Business Champion Awards.
 We were also finalists in 6 other award ceremonies including the Telstra Business Awards, Allied Health Awards and Sunshine Coast Business Awards.

 If all of that wasn’t enough, we have also been taken under Gary Vaynerchuk’s and VaynerMedia’s wing as part of the VaynerMentors program (now housed within the Sasha Group) which, needless to say, feels like a bit of a dream.

 However, as I look back, I’m reminded that achieving all these milestones was no accident.

 Having only started the business in 2016, Fuel Your Life has experienced massive growth and is now the largest dietetics practice in Australia, but not without a lot of work, planning and maybe a couple of sleepless nights.